FilippoPisello/EasyPred/docs/source/index.rst

 What is it?
 --------------------------------
-EasyPred is a Python package that allows to easily store, investigate, assess and compare the predictions obtained through your Machine Learning models.
+EasyPred is a Python package to easily store, analyse, assess and compare predictions from Machine Learning and Data Mining models.

-The package allows to create different types of model-agnostic prediction objects simply by passing the real and fitted data.
-These objects have properties and methods that return various accuracy and error metrics.
+The package allows to create different types of model-agnostic prediction objects simply by passing real and fitted data.
+These objects have properties and methods that return various accuracy and error metrics, together with relevant plots.

 Why EasyPred can be useful: